How Moped Sharing has Evolved27. March 2019

 “Moped-sized scooters are today’s ideal solution for urban territory mobility.
 They are environment friendly, easy to use, and allow people to travel on urban roads faster and more efficiently than with any car.
 In sharing schemes, the customer pays only for the time used, and the search for parking does not exist.
 Our experience and historical data show that quality electric scooters offer a lifetime of at least 3 to 6 years and therefore contribute very positively to climate challenges.”

 Success Stories from Around the Globe

 eCooltra, the leading scooter sharing operator in Europe, has grown to a fleet of over 4,600 in just two years.
-Originally operating in Barcelona, eCooltra has expanded operators to Valencia, Madrid, Lisbon, Rome, and Milan.
+Originally operating in Barcelona, eCooltra has expanded operations to Valencia, Madrid, Lisbon, Rome, and Milan.
 This rapid and successful expansion highlights the gaps in mobility options that are still waiting to be filled.